 Are decisions made in your church because of what the congregation prefers versus a biblical reason?
 For example, maybe you choose not to implement modern music because a group of members would rather have an organ player or traditional hymns.

 Driving decisions based on preference limits your church.
-There is no reason you can't have a guitar instead of a piano lead worship.
+There is no reason you can't have a guitar instead of a piano for lead worship.
 However, you do walk a fine line.

 What to Do About It

-If your church is big enough to hold two services, try running a contemporary service and a traditional service.
+For example, if your church is big enough to hold two services, try running a contemporary service and a traditional service.
 If that's not an option, find a compromise.

 One week, do more traditional music; the next week, do more contemporary music.
 You will not please everyone, but if a member stops coming to your church because their preference isn't being met, that's another conversation that needs to happen.